CSpyridakis/FL/README.md

 *(make project and see build/ptucc_parser.output for more)

 ## IMPORTANT:
-The owner of the initial software is the Technical University of Crete.
-Its code was given to us during a 'Theory of Computation' course as is, without any warranty.
-It may or may not had bugs, useless parts of code, or other problems to simulate a real-life scenario.
-Therefore it had an educational purpose and only.
-During the course, our job was to understand given sources, identify its components, and implement needed requirements based on that.
+The ptuclib.h file that exists [here](test/samples/ptuclib.h) & [here](test/demoSamples/ptuclib.h) and a part of code in [cgen.c](src/cgen.c) & [cgen.h](include/cgen.h) owned by the Technical University of Crete.
+These files were given to us throughout the course as is, without any warranty.
+They may or may not had bugs, useless parts of code, or other problems to simulate a real-life scenario.
+Therefore, these had an educational purpose and only.
+During the course's project, our job was to understand given sources, identify their components, remove/rewrite/add content from/to them, and finally write our code to implement needed requirements.